Search-based Testing of Simulink Models with Requirements Tables: Introduction

-This work proposes Requirements Table Driven SBST, a framework that can generate test cases from RT.
+This work proposes Requirements Table Driven SBST, a framework that generates test cases from RT.
+Our framework relies on a quantitative semantics of RT, which is one of the contributions of this work.{QuantSemanticsContribution}{small_contribution_1}

 Our solution compiles RT into Simulink Stateflow~\cite{SimulinkStateflow} blocks, providing a fitness measure to guide the search process.
 Stateflow is Mathworks' framework for specifying state machines.
 We implemented our solution within HECATE~\cite{Hecate2024}, a testing tool that supports Test Sequence and Test Assessment blocks from \SLTest.

-We assessed the effectiveness and efficiency of our solution by considering three different models: the Automatic Transmission Controller~\cite{ARCH14} from the Applied Verification for Continuous and Hybrid Systems (ARCH)~\cite{Arch2023}, the model of a Cruise Controller for an industrial simulator~\cite{10.1145/3611643.3613894}, and a model from the Simulink documentation~\cite{RequirementsTable}.
+We assessed the effectiveness and efficiency of our solution using three different Simulink models: the Automatic Transmission Controller~\cite{ARCH14} from the Applied Verification for Continuous and Hybrid Systems (ARCH)~\cite{Arch2024}, the model of a Cruise Controller (CC) for an industrial simulator~\cite{10.1145/3611643.3613894}, and a model from the Simulink documentation~\cite{RequirementsTable}.
 For each model, we manually define variations of the models and their requirement set specified in an RT.
 We then pair each model version with each version of the RT for the same model and apply our solution.
-This results in testing \modelrtcombinations different model-RT combinations over the three starting models.
+This process results in testing \modelrtcombinations different model-RT combinations over the three starting models.
 Our SBST framework could effectively find failure-revealing test cases for \rqonetotal of the model-RT combinations.
 Remarkably, it identified a failure-revealing test case for three model-RT combinations from the CC example that the tool used in the original publication failed to identify.
-Also, our SBST framework was efficient in finding failure-revealing test cases: on average (across all the model-RT combinations), our SBST framework required \rqtwototalAvg (\textit{min}=1, \textit{max}=1178, \textit{StdDev}=230.1) iterations, achieving performance comparable to other SBST frameworks that are not based on RTs.
+We justified why our SBST could not reveal failures for $15\%$ of our model-RT combinations.
+Also, our SBST framework was efficient in finding failure-revealing test cases: on average (across all the model-RT combinations for each Simulink model), our SBST framework required respectively $73.4$, $6.6$, and $24.1$ iterations, achieving performance comparable to other SBST frameworks not based on RTs.
+We also informally compare our SBST and other solutions supporting other specification languages, and justify why an experimental comparison is not relevant for this work.
+Finally, our solution supports different search algorithms.
+While the implementation of these algorithms is not part of our contribution, \changeRead{we do provide a comparison between the effectiveness of Uniform Random and Simulated Annealing search procedures.}{search_methodAnswerZ}{search_method}